aguang5241/HEA_ML/README.md

 ## Get Started
 ### Download
 Visit https://github.com/aguang5241/HEA_ML/releases to download the demo version of software (for Windows).
 * Note: The demo version of software is only for demonstration purpose.
 It is not intended for commercial use.
-For full version of software or for commercial use, please contact us (gliu4@wpi.edu; yzhong@wpi.edu).
+For full version of software, please contact us (gliu4@wpi.edu; yzhong@wpi.edu).

 ### Usage Description
 1. On the *Entrance* page, two search modes are available: *Single-Point* and *Advanced*.
 Press the *START* button to start the search.